ChristianTrites/ChristianTrites.github.io/README.md

 ## FAQs
 1. Q. "Why should I use Markdown instead of a general word processor?"

-   A. Because Etter said so
+   A. Markdown allows a user to separate the content and style of their document.
+Using Markdown lets a user apply many different styles to the document through templates, while avoiding reworking the documents content.

-2. Q. "How do I (do something technical)"
+2. Q. "How do I do I know if I have Ruby/Gems/Jekyll installed on my machine?"

-   A. Don't be silly and figure it out
+   A. Open up a Command Line Terminal and run the corresponding command:

+   ruby -v
+   gems -v
+   jekyll -v

+   If it is installed, you computer will output the currently installed version